Inside the Powerful Rise of W7M Evergreen Telegraph Gangster Crips

 For definitions of terminology related to activity, conduct, demographics, gang-related terms, identifiers, and classifications used on this page, refer to the site glossary.

 The W7M Evergreen Telegraph Gangster Crips (W7M ETGC) emerged during the broader expansion of Seven Mile–area Crip-affiliated street gangs in the 2010s.
 The set reflects a fusion of local Detroit gang structures with elements of Gangster Crip (3X/Movin Gang) self-identification.
 Early roots trace to the tagger crew B.S.S.
-(Bloc Side Soldiers), which later affiliated with smaller Five Points–area cliques as portions of the neighborhood adopted 5Point Nation (5PN) symbolism and terminology beginning around 2015.
+(Bloc Side Soldiers), which was founded by Zahid Sekou (a/k/a “Tiny Joker”) and later affiliated with smaller Five Points–area cliques as portions of the neighborhood adopted 5Point Nation (5PN) symbolism and terminology beginning around 2015.

 Territorial references in community accounts often describe micro-neighborhoods—clusters of apartment buildings, residential side streets, or narrow routes—as the primary areas of activity for these gangs.
 Such descriptions reflect Detroit’s highly localized gang landscape rather than any formalized strategic structure.
 As one of the more visible factions within the 5Point Nation alliance, ScoreGang’s conflicts occasionally intersect with disputes involving Blood-identified sets and various independent or Crip-aligned crews in northwest Detroit.

 Recent media coverage of Detroit’s ongoing “tag wars” has noted that markings such as “83GC” or “ScoreGang” serve as identifiers for this particular “subset of the Crips,” according to the Detroit News.
-Gang tattoos and other markings, including “SCRG,” “W7M,” “ETG,” and “83G,” have been documented in professional photographic archives and are frequently associated with Crip-aligned Five Points–area street gangs.
-Community narratives often link ScoreGang-affiliated cliques to shootings, intimidation, or fraud; however, only some of these reports are supported by publicly available law enforcement records, and the full scope of verified activity remains limited.
+Gang tattoos and other markings, including “SCRG,” “W7M,” “ETG,” “B.S.S.,” “24700 Blocc,” “Hyena,” “5PN,” three-point crowns, six-point stars, and hand signs have been documented in professional photographic archives and are frequently associated with Crip-aligned Five Points–area street gangs.
+Internal hierarchy references documented in community discussions include ranks such as “Infant Gangster” (Infant), “Baby Gangster” (BG), “Tiny Gangster” (TG), “Young Gangster” (YG), and “Gangster” (G).
+These designations appear to function as informal status markers tied to age, neighborhood standing, reputation, or longevity within associated Five Points–aligned cliques.

 For definitions of terminology related to activity, conduct, demographics, gang-related terms, identifiers, and classifications used on this page, refer to the site glossary.